iuctil/child-dashboard/content/dashboard/risks/service/waittime-urgent-mentalhealth.md

 ---
 title: "Wait Time for Urgent Child Mental Health Evaluation"
 description: "Average number of days wait time over the past month from calling to scheduling date of intake assessment."
+lead: "Average number of days wait time over the past month from calling to scheduling date of intake assessment at Oaklawn for urgent appointments (referral from hospital, school, DCS that requires immediate attention)"
 date: 2020-11-12T13:26:54+01:00
 draft: false
 menu: